Sign up for the 4patas club and enjoy exclusive discounts on dog-friendly trips and activities.

 Although the US does not generally prohibit any breeds at the federal level, it is always a good idea to check the regulations of your destination state or city and consult directly with the airline before booking.

-Required documentation for traveling with your dog to the US
+Mandatory documentation for traveling with your dog to the USA

-Although the European passport is not valid as the sole document for entering the US, it is useful for proving the animal's vaccination history, microchip data, and health status.
-It is a recognized document within the EU and serves as backup for other evidence, but it does not replace the certificates required by the CDC or USDA.
-We recommend that you carry it with you along with the rest of your documentation.
+Although the European passport is not valid as the sole document for entering the USA, it is useful for showing the vaccination history, microchip data, and health status of the animal.
+It is a recognized document within the EU and serves as support for other tests, but it does not replace the certificates required by the CDC or USDA.

 International Veterinary Certificate (CVI)